jparkington/Electric-Brew/src/README.md

 #### `read_data`

 **Purpose**
 Reads `.parquet` files into Pandas DataFrames.
-Parquet is a columnar storage file format optimized for use with big data frameworks.
-This utility makes it simple to ingest such data for analysis or transformation.
+The function resolves the path relative to the `data` directory of the project, no matter where your script is located within the `src` directory or where you've cloned the repo.
+As such, it expects a file path string that starts from within the `data` directory.

 **Signature**
 ```python